Amathole FKT

 -

 In 2023 a few friends started to ponder whether the full route could be completed in a single non-stop effort.
-As numerous people have completed to trail in two, three and six days, and in the autumn of 2024 it was decided to make the attempt.
+As numerous people have completed shortened versions of the trail in two, three and six days, and in the autumn of 2024 it was decided to make the attempt.
 The relevant administrators were contacted and route amendments were made as the official Amathole Hiking trail ends a few kilometers before the town of Hogsback.
 And so, the Amathole FKT was born and would be attempted in 2024.

 -